WhitzardIndex/awesome-ai-existential-risk/README.md

 (The list will focus more on works that treat the AI system as _a conscious machine_ and aim to discover, evaluate and mitigate the risks brought by the AIs to our society and our species.
 Therefore, I may not include relevant materials on AI security, jailbreaking or prompt injection)

 ## Contact Whitzard@Fudan 📮
-We are a research group at Fudan University, China.
+The list curator is from System Software and Security Lab, or the Whitzard (``白泽``) Team, at Fudan University, China.
 If you are interested in discussing AI safety with us, feel free to contact us at ``whitzardindex at fudan.edu.cn``.

 If you find the awesome list helpful, please give us a star⭐️.
 Thx :)